Kevin Pillar Preview, Player Props: Braves vs. Mets

 Mets Pitching Rankings

-- The Mets have the 20th-ranked team ERA across all league pitching staffs (4.51).
+- The Mets' 4.50 team ERA ranks 20th among all MLB pitching staffs.

-- Mets pitchers combine to surrender 155 total home runs at a clip of 1.2 per game (to rank 19th in the league).
+- Mets pitchers combine to give up 159 total home runs at a rate of 1.3 per game (to rank 22nd in the league).

+- Quintana (1-4) takes the mound for the Mets in his seventh start of the season.
+He's put together a 3.03 ERA in 35 2/3 innings pitched, with 25 strikeouts.

-- The lefty's most recent appearance was on Tuesday against the Pittsburgh Pirates, when he tossed 3 2/3 innings, surrendering one earned run while giving up three hits.
+- His last time out was on Thursday against the St. Louis Cardinals, when the lefty went six innings, surrendering two earned runs while giving up three hits.

-- The 27-year-old has amassed an ERA of 5.45, with 9.8 strikeouts per nine innings, in 20 games this season.
-Opponents have a .296 batting average against him.
+- In six games this season, the 34-year-old has an ERA of 3.03, with 6.3 strikeouts per nine innings.
+Opponents are hitting .238 against him.

 © 2023 Data Skrive.
 All rights reserved.